rishabhlakhotia/CSE-Lab-Manual/III Semester/Data-Structure-in-C/README.md

 10. Design a C Program to create a max heap of integers by accepting one element at a time and by inserting it immediately in to the heap.
 Use the array representation for the heap.
 Finally display the heap.

-11. Design a C program to create a Binary Search Tree and perform the following operations:
+11. Design a C program to create a Binary Search Tree and perform the following operations
    * Inorder Traversal
    * Preorder Traversal
    * Postorder Traversal